 Being privacy-first means we don’t track individual users for the purposes of serving analytics.
 We don’t use any client-side state (like cookies or localStorage) for analytics purposes.
 Cloudflare also doesn’t track users over time via their IP address, User Agent string, or any other immutable attributes for the purposes of displaying analytics — we consider “fingerprinting” even more intrusive than cookies, because users have no way to opt out.

 However, after using it for several weeks, it turned out the data retention period for the online dashboard was only 1 week (not documented anywhere).
 The data seemed accurate, and allowed us to see the metrics we were after, but we couldn't get any trend data.
 This is important to understand how we are doing overall and compare sources of traffic over time.
 I asked Cloudflare Support if there was any way to get longer retention and they said to query the GraphQL API.
 At this stage I don't really want to building a custom analytics dashboard.

-Disappointed, I decided to go on the hunt for an alternative.
+Disappointed, I decided to go on the hunt for privacy first alternative to Cloudflare Analytics.

 Now I had to evaluate several products, I needed to think about my requirements:

 - Privacy.
 Google Analytics is not an option because it is part of Google's mass data mining efforts and tracks you all over the internet.
 We only want to track high level metrics and trends, not individuals.
 This means making design decisions to preserve privacy, even where that might harm data accuracy.
 We want "good enough" data, not "perfect".
 Data should be minimized and anonymized.